 - In this recipe I used a mix of mushrooms – portobello, chestnut, oyster and shiitake.

-- If you don’t like avocado or can’t get hold of any, cream cheese is another alternative.
+- If you don’t like avocado or can’t get hold of any, check out these avocado substitutes.

 - If you’re extra hungry, you can serve this with fried eggs on top.